<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 CCDS retention policy provides that files regarding Debt Consolidation Programs (DCPs) are retained for a maximum of 7 years from the date the DCP is closed, after which time the files are permanently destroyed.

-CCDS retention policy provides that files regarding financial counselling only sessions are retained for a maximum of 7 years from the date of the last counselling session, after which time the files are permanently destroyed.
+CCDS retention policy provides that files regarding financial counselling, coaching, and other programs, are retained for a maximum period of 7 years from the date of collection, after which time the files are permanently destroyed.

 Personal information that is no longer required to fulfill the identified purposes or that is not required to be retained pursuant to any applicable law is destroyed, erased or made anonymous.
 CCDS reviews the personal information in its custody and control on a periodic basis in order to ensure that personal information no longer required to be retained has been destroyed, erased or made anonymous.